Bankruptcy Attorney Benton AR

 A powerful benefit of both Chapter 7 and Chapter 13 bankruptcy is the automatic stay.
 An automatic stay is a court order that prohibits all collection activity as soon your bankruptcy case is filed.
 For example, the automatic stay stops creditor calls, demand letters, lawsuits, foreclosures, repossessions and garnishments.

 If you are having trouble paying your debts, call (501)224-2928 to speak with a bankruptcy attorney.
 Find out your options before liquidating your retirement account or other assets, to see if there is a way to protect your property from creditors.
-In most cases, clients are able to keep their life savings, retirement, home, car, and other property after filing bankruptcy.
-Bankruptcy is not right for everybody, but can be a useful tool to help you get back on your feet.
+In most bankruptcy cases, clients are able to keep their life savings, retirement accounts, home, car, and other property.
 Call now to find out more about your bankruptcy options.